-Dept. H - Aerospace/Rockets
+Dept. H - Rockets

-- This category gives 4-H'ers a chance to display the rockets and drones they have created.
-Through participation in this category 4-H'ers will show judges what they learned about and how they adapted their exhibit throughout this project.
-Involvement in SET Aerospace gives participants a first-hand experience in modern technology. - The name and county of each exhibitor should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - Rockets must be supported substantially to protect the rocket from breakage.
-Rockets are to be mounted on a base that has dimensions equal or less than 12" x 12" and the base should be 3/4" thick.
+- This category gives 4-H members a chance to display the rockets and drones they have created.

+- Through participation in this category 4-H members will show judges what they learned about and how they adapted their exhibit throughout this project.
+Involvement in STEM Rockets give participants a first-hand experience in modern technology. - The name and county of each exhibitor should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - Rockets must be supported substantially in order to protect the rocket from breakage.
+Rockets are to be mounted on a base that has dimensions equal or less than 12 inches x 12 inches and the base should be 3/4" thick.
 No metal bases.
-If the rocket fins extend beyond the edges of the required base (12" x 12"), then construct a base that is large enough to protect the fins.
+If the rocket fins extend beyond the edges of the required base (12 inches x 12 inches), then construct a base that is large enough to protect the fins.
 The base size is dictated by the size of the rocket fins. - The rockets must be mounted vertically.
 Please do not attach sideboards or backdrops to the displays.
 In addition, a used engine or length of a dowel pin is to be glued and/or screwed into the board and extended up into the rockets engine mount to give added stability. - Rockets must be equipped as prepared for launching, with wadding and parachute or other recovery system.
 Rockets entered with live engines, wrong base size or sideboards will be disqualified. - A report, protected in a clear plastic cover, must include: - Rocket specification (include original or photo of manufacture packaging stating rocket skill level) - A flight record for each launching (weather, distance, flight height) - Number of launchings - Flight pictures - Safety (How did you choose your launch site?
-Document safe launch, preparations, precautions) - Objectives learned - Conclusions
+Document safe launch, preparations, precautions) - Objectives learned - Conclusions - The flight record should describe the engine used, what the rocket did in flight and recovery success.
+Points will not be deducted for launching, flight, or recovery failures described.
+This includes and